douglasgreen/pagemaker/dev/doc/chatgpt.md

 When leveraging ChatGPT for technical documentation, consider the following prompts:

 ### For Rewriting:
 > "This documentation is intended for professional programmers.
-Please rewrite it for clarity and accuracy, rearranging or rewriting it as needed."
+Please rewrite it for clarity and accuracy, rearranging, expanding, or rewriting it as needed."

 ### For Docblocks:
 > "Add docblock comments to these methods and properties compatible with PHPDocumentor."